Team-Lodestone/Documentation/LCE/XboxOne/SaveStructure.md

 # Xbox One Save Structure
 It seems that Xbox One Edition stores its files differently than the rest of the editions...
+Most of this documentation is actually about the container format.
+This took like an hour to make hahah

 ## containers.index
 #### containers.index might be found in the save root (aka where all the game saves are stored for that game).